Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/design_docs/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 **Usage**

-Mailbox should register TF-M RPC callbacks during mailbox initialization, before enabling secure services for NSPE.
+Mailbox shall register TF-M RPC callbacks during mailbox initialization, before enabling secure services for NSPE.

 Currently one and only one underlying mailbox communication implementation is